Marco4413/CP77-DiscordRPC2/README.md

 ### Credits

-**Thanks to all contributors of RED4ext and redscript for developing those projects, and to the people from the Cyberpunk 2077 Modding Community Discord Server for helping me understand some parts of RED4ext and redscript, I truly appreciate it!**
+**Thanks to all contributors of RED4ext, redscript and CyberEngineTweaks for developing those projects, and to the people from the Cyberpunk 2077 Modding Community Discord Server for helping me understand some parts of RED4ext and redscript, I truly appreciate it!**